Home > Winter

 Should ski pants fit loose or tight?

-It depends on your preference, but usually somewhere in between.
-Not so tight that they restrict movement, but not so loose that there’s extra space between the pants and your body (you’ll lose heat and get cold more easily plus it will feel too cumbersome or potentially get caught).
-If you wear thicker or more baselayers down below, consider sizing up to ensure that the pants fit properly.
+Ski pants shouldn’t be so tight that they restrict movement, but should not so loose that there’s extra space between the pants and your body (you’ll get cold more easily plus the fabric will feel too cumbersome or potentially get caught).
+If you wear thicker or more bottom baselayers, consider sizing up to ensure that the pants fit properly.

 Side vents can have a mesh layer between the body and outdoors or go straight through to your base layer; (photo/Jason Hummel)